alsuren/mijia-homie/doc/presentation/slides.md

   - Started with this.
   - Blocking `device.connect()` calls.
-  - Not multithreadded (because of how it uses D-Bus).
+  - Not multithreaded (because of how it uses D-Bus).
   - Unmaintained (for 2 years)

 - `btleplug`